 529 college savings plans

-A 529 plan, named after Section 529 of the Internal Revenue Code, is a savings plan designed to encourage investing money for future college costs.
+A 529 plan, named after Section 529 of the IRS code, is a savings plan designed to encourage investing money for future college costs.
 The main feature of a 529 plan is the wide variety of investment options and tax advantages that vary from state to state.
 529 plans, also known as qualified tuition plans, are sponsored by either states, state agencies or educational institutions.

 Parents should also remember that 529 plans can be used to save for more than just four-year colleges and universities.
 529 distributions can go to tuition and expenses for community colleges, graduate-level schools and technical schools as long as they are accredited.
 529 laws also allow two withdrawals a year that can be used to pay for computers, books and other expenses other than tuition.

 The poor performance of many 529 plans in the past put a spotlight on the high administrative fees that some plans have been charging.
 Lawmakers in several states have taken measures to protect parents from excessive fees in their state 529 plans.

 There are several excellent resources for parents who want more information on college 529 savings plans.
 The Financial Industry Regulatory Authority (FINRA) website also has useful information on investing with 529 plans.
 Because many brokers receive a commission for steering parents to a particular 520 plan, independent research on sites like these is always recommended.
 MoneyRates.com also has a question-and-answer article on Section 529 College Savings Plans that also contains useful information for parents.